Themefic-Team/instantio/readme.txt

 1. Layout and settings panel - Organised and Optimised  Control.
 2. Quick setup - You can set up your on-page checkout quickly and effortlessly.
-3. SideCart layout - The SideCart feature in Instantio enables you to display the shopping cart from a side view.
+3. SideCart layout - The SideCart feature in instantio enables you to display the shopping cart from a side view.
 4. Popup cart layout - The Popup Cart feature display the cart contents in a popup window.
 5. UpSell and cross-sell - You can setup UpSell and cross-sell to boost your sales during the checkout process. ( Pro )
 6. Lite theme - It Enables a lightweight and minimalistic, clean, and minimalist look.
-7. Dark theme -  The Dark theme is a sleek and sophisticated color theme with the black color palette.
+7. Dark theme -  The Dark theme is a sleek and sophisticated color theme with a black color palette.
 8. Glassmorphism theme - You can use the popular glass effect in the design.
 9. Gradient theme - It uses the smooth Gradient color effect to the instantio.
 10. Dedicated mobile layout - You can set a dedicated and optimized layout for mobile devices. ( Pro )
-11. Progress bar - You can choose a different progress-bar style for on page checkout. ( Pro )
+11. Progress bar - You can choose a different progress-bar style for on-page checkout. ( Pro )
-12. Icons and custom icon upload - You can add fontawesome and remixicon also you can upload any custom icon. ( Pro )
+12. Icons and custom icon upload - You can add fontawesome and remix icons, also you can upload any custom icon. ( Pro )
-13. Design panel - You can change any color and style into the instantio.
+13. Design panel - You can change any color and style in the instantio.
 14. Cart icon selection - You can set different cart Toggle styles and Cart positions.
 15. Optimized assets - You can enable optimized settings to load optimized scripts

 == Changelog ==

+= 3.0.2 = ( July 09, 2023 )

+- Added: New Payment Added (WooCommerce Square)
+- Fixed: Undefined issue
+- Fixed: Card issues
+- Fixed: Card items title issues
+- Fixed: Guest checkout issues fixed( Pro )
+- Fixed: Allow user to log-in during checkout( Pro )
+- Improved: Mobile Card items title

 = 3.0.1 = ( June 24, 2023 )